seraphile/CMT/docs/elections.md

 In season 14, Beck Whitney had six stars in batting and a batting average of 0.234.
 This means she got on base 23.4% of the times she batted, which is pretty low.
 For comparison, her teammate Francisca Sasquatch had four batting stars and a batting average of 0.304, which is much better.

+#### Brisket Friendo

+Thanks to the Attractor mod, Brisket Friendo has 3.8 batting stars.
+If they weren't an Attractor, they'd have 1.9 batting stars.
+As of day 62 of season 17, their batting average is 0.144, which is far more typical of a 1.9 star batter than a 3.8 star batter.

 ## Rerolls are very risky

 The stats of randomized or alternated players are generally similar to those of newly-hatched players.
 All our players are already better than most newly-hatched players.